The Inn of the Sixth Happiness: Plot

 Aylward takes over running the inn, with the help of Yang (Peter Chong), the devoted cook, who tells the stories himself while teaching Aylward Chinese.
 The local Mandarin (Robert Donat) appoints Aylward as his Foot Inspector, charging her with enforcing the government's command that the ancient practice of foot binding be eradicated.
-She succeeds in this assignment, winning the esteem of the people and of the Mandarin as she travels regularly through the mountains, earning the nickname “She who loves” and becoming a Chinese citizen.
+She succeeds in this assignment, winning the esteem of the people and of the Mandarin as she travels regularly through the mountains, earning the nickname "She who loves" and becoming a Chinese citizen.
 When Lin, now a Colonel, returns to prepare the region for war with Japan, she has just stopped a prison riot.
 Lin goes with her on her rounds.
 Before he leaves, they confess their love.

 In 1937, Japan invades China.
 An air raid shatters the city, killing Yang.
 The Mandarin evacuates the population to the countryside, and Li (Bert Kwouk), a former prisoner, comes to help Aylward with her five adopted children.

 Later, Lin returns with the news that the war is going badly and the Mandarin must go to a safe haven.
-Lin wants her to go too, but she says “These are my people and I will live and die for them.”
+Lin wants her to go too, but she says "These are my people and I will live and die for them."
 They kiss.
 At a last meeting with his council, the Mandarin announces that he is converting to Christianity to honour Aylward and the faith that underlies her work.
 He says farewell: They will not meet again.

 In the now-virtually deserted city, Aylward has gathered 50 children at the Inn, struggling to find food, facing a bitter winter, and not knowing where to go.
-Another 50 children arrive from another mission with a letter from the missionary telling her that trucks will evacuate them to a new home in the interior, but they must get to the mission at Seeyan by November 12, in three weeks, or the trucks will leave without them.
+Another 50 children arrive from another mission with a letter from the missionary telling her that trucks will evacuate them to a new home in the interior, but they must get to the mission at Xi'an by 12 November, in three weeks, or the trucks will leave without them.
 The trip should take a week by road, but Lin and his men intercept them and warn her that the Japanese control the road ahead.
 They must go over the mountains.
 She believes this is why God wanted her to come to China.
-Li gives her a map.
-Saying, “I know you'll come back if you can,” he puts a ring on her hand.
+Lin gives her a map.
+Saying, "I know you'll come back if you can," he puts a ring on her hand.